LabShengLi/nanome/README.md

 ## Contact
 If you have any questions/issues/bugs, please post them on [GitHub](https://github.com/TheJacksonLaboratory/nanome/issues).
-We will continuously update the Github to support famous methylation-calling tools for Oxford Nanopore sequencing.
+We will continuously update the GitHub to support famous methylation-calling tools for Oxford Nanopore sequencing.

 ## Reference